-Agency Functions Resources: Assistant Secretary for Preparedness and Response National Medical Response Teams (NDMS) is the first component of the NDMS medical response.
+Resources: CDC Public Health Surveillance Program Assist state and local planning and preparedness efforts to enhance outbreak detection and reporting and to improve laboratory and epidemiological capacity at the local, tribal, state, and CDC levels.
+Resources: Assistant Secretary for Preparedness and Response • National Medical Response Teams (NDMS) is the first component of the NDMS medical response.
 This includes personnel, teams and individuals, supplies, and equipment.
 The NDMS Response Teams can include: o Disaster Medical Assistance Teams (DMATs).
-These teams can be deployed in 12 hours or less and are self-sufficient for at least 72 hours. o Disaster Mortuary Teams (DMORTs).
-DMORTs assist with the identification of bodies and all other aspects of mortuary services. o Veterinary Medical Assistance Teams (VMAT) Strategic National Stockpile (SNS) Program Provides pre-packaged response supplies and antibiotics that are flown into the site of an incident.
+These teams can be deployed in 12 hours or less and are self-sufficient for at least 72 hours.
+Disaster Mortuary Teams (DMORTs).
+DMORTs assist with the identification of bodies and all other aspects of mortuary services.
+Veterinary Medical Assistance Teams (VMAT) Strategic National Stockpile (SNS) Program Provides pre-packaged response supplies and antibiotics that are flown into the site of an incident.
 The intent of SNS is to ensure the availability of life-saving pharmaceuticals, vaccines, antidotes and other medical supplies and equipment for prompt delivery to the site of a biological or chemical incident anywhere in the United States.
 Strategic National Stockpile (SNS) Program Provides pre-packaged response supplies and antibiotics that are flown into the site of an incident.
 The intent of SNS is to ensure the availability of life-saving pharmaceuticals, vaccines, antidotes and other medical supplies and equipment for prompt delivery to the site of a biological or chemical incident anywhere in the United States.
-Department of Energy Department of Energy Response Upon activation, provide resources as appropriate for the incident to state, tribal, and local governments. and local governments.
+Department of Energy Response • Upon activation, provide resources as appropriate for the incident to state, tribal, and local governments.
 Resources Radiological Assistance Program (RAP): Provides resources and expertise to agencies that respond to incidents involving radioactive materials.
 There are eight RAP regions and each region has one or more response teams.
-If the incident involves DOE-owned material, the RAP team will automatically respond Fundamental or can be requested for general assistance for non-DOE owned materials.
+If the incident involves DOE-owned material, the RAP team will automatically respond or can be requested for general assistance for non-DOE owned materials.
 Environmental Response Protection Agency Coordinate all federal containment, removal and disposal efforts and resources during an incident using the National Oil and Hazardous Substances Pollution Contingency Plan (NCP).
-Resources Chemical Emergency Response Team: Provides special decontamination equipment for chemical releases and advises the on-scene coordinator (OSC) in hazard evaluation, risk assessment, multimedia sampling and analysis, and on- site safety.
-U.S. Postal Inspection Response Service Investigate threats or acts of terrorism related to the use of the U.S. Postal Service, destruction of postal property, or threats or acts of violence against postal employees.
-Resources Postal investigators Response • Complete risk analysis and assess the security needs of federal buildings.
+Resources Chemical Emergency Response Team: Provides special decontamination equipment for chemical releases and advises the on-scene coordinator (OSC) in hazard evaluation, risk assessment, multimedia sampling and analysis, and onsite safety.
+U.S. Postal Inspection Response Service Investigate threats or acts of terrorism related to the use of the U.S. Postal JCI VICE Service, destruction of postal property, or threats or acts of violence against postal employees. postai employees.